SAT0sh7/SAT0sh7/README.md

 ---

-## 💡 Philosophy
+## ~/ Mindset

 > "Any fool can write code that a computer can understand.
 > Good programmers write code that humans can understand."
 > — Martin Fowler

 > "It does not matter how slowly you go as long as you do not stop."
 > — Confucius
 ---

-## 🤝 Let's Connect
+## ~/ Links

 <p align="center">